kyscg/Paper2Pulp/notes/Justice with Micheal Sandel.md

 #### Violates the fundamental libertarian idea of self-possession

-#### Digression: What would happen if public services like fire engines and ambulances can suddenly be made private and available to only subscribers?
+#### Digression: What would happen if public services like fire engines and ambulances can suddenly be made private and available to only subscribers

-### Objections to Libertarianism:
+### Objections to Libertarianism

 * Poor need money more.
 * Taxation by consent of the governed is not exactly coercion.
 This objection means to say by agreeing to be a part of society and electing someone who'll govern them, the rich have already agreed to be taxed.